 Equally, don’t worry about being over- or wrongly dressed for the occasion.
 Today’s dress codes have blurred, and evening glamour has permeated into daytime wear, so there are far fewer occasions where only certain outfits are appropriate.

 In particular, the dreaded ‘Smart Casual’ is a great opportunity to wear something more glitzy.
 Just follow the simple formula of pairing something more party-ish/formal with something relaxed, and you’ve nailed it.
-For example, partner that statement blouse or sparkly top with jeans, or balance your flamboyant skirt or trousers with a simple t-shirt or knit.
-Or simply dress down that chic printed dress with sneakers, pumps or flat boots.
+For example, partner that statement blouse or sparkly top with jeans, or balance your flamboyant skirt or trousers with a simple T-shirt or knit.
+Or simply dress down that chic printed dress with sneakers, pumps, or flat boots.

 #4 – Fill in the gaps

 Now that you’re wearing more pieces, you’ll see clearly the gaps in your wardrobe.
-With a new, confident mindset you can stop gravitating towards the same familiar looks and instead choose new, interesting pieces that are full of personality and you know you’ll wear.
+With a new, confident mindset you can stop gravitating toward the same familiar looks and instead choose new, interesting pieces that are full of personality and you know you’ll wear.